pyeventsourcing/eventsourcing/docs/topics/system_old.rst

 Commands have been discussed previously as :doc:`methods on domain entities </topics/domainmodel>`.
-Here, system commands are introduced, as event sourced aggregates created within a separate "commands application".
+Here, system commands are introduced, as event-sourced aggregates created within a separate "commands application".

 One advantage of having distinct command aggregates is that old commands